Dunsin1234/voice-assistant/README.md

 🧠 Processes and returns voice commands.

-🧩 Easy to expand with new features or actions.
+🧩 Easy to expand with new features or actions

 🖥️ Fully written in Python